meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 ## Threaded code

-While some FORTH systems do include full-blown, optimizing compilers similar to those one'd see in a typical programming language, there is a much simpler strategy.
-After all, everything a FORTH word can do is execute other words, so a sequence of `call` instructions gets us very close:
+While some Forth systems do include full-blown, optimizing compilers similar to those one'd see in a typical programming language, there is a much simpler strategy.
+After all, everything a Forth word can do is execute other words, so a sequence of `call` instructions gets us very close:

 ```asm